 Jesus said: Let your light so shine before men, that they may see your good works, and glory your Father which is in heaven (Matthew 5:16).
 It was noted that you are the light of the world describes the essential mission of the Christian to the world; to clearly shine forth into the darkness of human depravity.
 The smallest light can dispel the greatest darkness!

 Part of our greatest threat to humanity is failure, as a Christian, to allow God to manifest Himself through us, as light in the midst of darkness (sinfulness and ungodliness) of this world; not to keep silent but to promote the truths of God's Word!

-Scripture reveals: The servant of the Lord must not strive (quarrel), but be gentle to all men, apt (able) to teach, patient; in meekness instructing (correcting) those that oppose themselves, if God peradventure will give them repentance to the acknowledging of the truth (2 Timothy 2:24-25).
+Apostle Paul noted how this is accomplished: The servant of the Lord must not strive (quarrel), but be gentle to all men, apt (able) to teach, patient; in meekness instructing (correcting) those that oppose themselves, if God peradventure will give them repentance to the acknowledging of the truth (2 Timothy 2:24-25).

 In times of chaos, devastation, destruction, terrorism, disease, and all types of abnormal behavior, is one looking to God or man?
-If man, one is looking to the wrong source; and this is part of our greatest threat in the hour in which we live!
+If in man, one is looking to the wrong source; which is part of our greatest threat in the world in which we live!

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.